pchaganti/gx-NoA/README.md

 1.  **Synthesis and Metrics**: After the forward pass, a `synthesis_node` merges the outputs from the final agent layer into a single, coherent solution.
 Immediately after, a `metrics_node` analyzes all agent outputs from the epoch to calculate a perplexity score.

-2.  **Dynamic Annealing of Critique**: Before any critique is generated, an `update_critique_prompt` node analyzes the tone and content of the hidden-layer agents' outputs.
-It uses a unique heuristic to select a new persona (e.g., a wise mentor, a harsh drill sergeant) and dynamically rewrites the system prompt for the critique agent.
-This ensures the *style* of feedback adapts to the network's current state.
+2.  **Dynamic Annealing of Critique & Assessment**: Before any critique is generated, an `update_personas` node analyzes the tone and content of the agents' outputs.
+It uses a unique heuristic to select a new persona and dynamically rewrites the system prompts for both the **`critique` and `progress_assessor` agents**.
+This ensures both the *style* of feedback and the *criteria for progress* adapt to the network's current state.

-3.  **The Crossroads of Progress**: The synthesized solution is passed to a `progress_assessor` node.
-This AI philosopher evaluates whether the solution represents "significant progress" based on novelty, coherence, and forward momentum.
+3.  **The Crossroads of Progress**: The synthesized solution is passed to the dynamically-configured `progress_assessor` node.
+This AI philosopher evaluates whether the solution represents "significant progress."
+For code-related tasks, this node **executes the generated code in a sandbox** to check for errors, using the outcome as a key factor in its assessment.
 This decision dictates the course of the next epoch.

 4.  **Path A: The "Eureka!"
 Path (Significant Progress)**: If a breakthrough is achieved, the network's goal shifts to advancement.
 A `problem_reframer` node formulates a **new, more challenging problem** that builds on the recent success.
 This new problem is then decomposed and assigned to the agents.

 5.  **Path B: The "Refinement" Path (No Significant Progress)**: If the solution is not a major leap forward, the system focuses on iterative improvement.
-The dynamically-configured `critique_chain` scrutinizes the solution and generates global and individual critiques.
+The `critique_chain` scrutinizes the solution and generates global and individual critiques.

 6.  **Updating the "Neural" Weights**: This feedback—either a new mission or a detailed critique—propagates backward through the network.
 An `update_agent_prompts_node` uses this signal to modify each agent's core system prompt, refining their skills, attributes, and roles.